Meixner $d$-Orthogonal Polynomials Arising from $\mathfrak{su}(1,1)$: Abstract

 \section{Abstract}

-In this work, we introduce a new family of $d$-orthogonal polynomials of Meixner type, which are also a special family of multiple orthogonal polynomials.
-We show that they are matrix elements of a suitable nonlinear operator related to the Lie algebra $\mathfrak{su}(1,1)$.
-Also by means of Barut-Girardello coherent states, we establish explicitly their principal properties ( recurrence relation, generating function, $d$-orthogonality relations, etc).
+In this study, we present a novel family of Meixner-type $d$-orthogonal polynomials, which are distinguished as a particular subset of multiple orthogonal polynomials.
+We demonstrate their connection to the Lie algebra $\mathfrak{su}(1,1)$ by identifying them as matrix elements of an appropriately defined nonlinear operator.
+Utilizing Barut-Girardello coherent states, we explicitly outline their key features, including recurrence relations, generating functions, and $d$-orthogonality relations, among others.

-\section{Introduction.}

-The connection between Lie theory and orthogonal polynomials is now well established (see \cite{B15,A14}).
-These polynomials arise as matrix elements of certain operators in the algebra generators and also as basis vectors of the corresponding representation spaces.
-This algebraic setting naturally leads to generating relations, recurrence relations and orthogonality properties involving the orthogonal polynomials.
-Here, we shall illustrate the power of this interpretation by examining the relation between the Lie algebra $\mathfrak{su}(1,1)$ and the $d$-orthogonal polynomials which are a subclass of multiple orthogonal polynomials (see \cite{A2,A3}) and they are connected with the solutions of higher order recurrence relations (see for instance, \cite{A1,A4,A11,A13,A14,A15,A16,A19,A20,A21}).\\
+\section{Introduction}

+The synergy between Lie theory and orthogonal polynomials is well-recognized, highlighted by pivotal references such as \cite{M2,G3,Bou,Bouz,Bouze}.
+These polynomials notably emerge as matrix elements associated with the generators, paving the way for an algebraic framework that facilitates the derivation of generating functions, recurrence relations, and orthogonality properties of these polynomials.

+This paper aims to further elucidate this framework by exploring the relationship between the Lie algebra $\mathfrak{su}(1,1)$ and $d$-orthogonal polynomials.
+The latter are a subset of multiple orthogonal polynomials, recognized for their connections to solutions of some recurrence relations, as demonstrated in \cite{A2,A3,Bou,Bouz,Bouze} and further supported by \cite{A1,B1,I1,G1,G2,G3,G4,K1,O1,P1,S1}.